Jisc: History

-The expansion also raised wider concerns about JISC's governance, and Sir Brian Follett was appointed to carry out an independent enquiry.
+The expansion also raised wider concerns about JISC's governance, and Sir Brian Follett was appointed to carry out an independent inquiry.
 His report, published in November 2000, concluded that "JISC is perceived as a UK success story, providing a network of world-class standard and a range of excellent services.
 Importantly, it evolves continuously and is an excellent example of collaboration between the community and the funding bodies".
 However, Follett made various recommendations for reform, most of which were accepted by the funding bodies.

 A new structure was therefore put in place from December 2001, consisting of a JISC Board, advised by a steering committee made up of senior officers from each funding body.
 Six sub-committees fell under two main heads: strategy and policy committees, which aimed to ensure that the needs of specific communities were met (in the fields of research, learning and teaching, and management); and functional committees, concentrating on specific areas of work (networking, information environment, and content acquisition).

 In January 2005, the Freedom of Information Act 2000 came into full effect, giving the public a general right to access all types of recorded information held by public bodies.
 JISC took an important lead in raising the Act's profile in the academic community and published its own FOI Publication Scheme.

 In the spring of 2005, the Learning and Skills Council (LSC) announced a reduction in its funding contribution to JISC.
 The LSC and JISC Executive negotiated a package of services that the LSC would continue to contribute towards in the future.

 Also in 2005, a number of strategies and policies for UK Higher and Further Education were published, reaffirming the importance of ICT: JISC was seen as taking an important role in supporting and implementing these strategies.

 In the same year, JISC signed agreements with several international partners: